D2-mods/The-Workshop-Kitpack/README.md

 FRENZYING FLAME: Spreads a frenzy-inducing flame that envelopes a 20-ft. radius and lingers for 2 rounds.
 Any enemy entering the flames immediately suffers the effects of sleep, confusion, fear, or berserk for 5 rounds (25% chance of each).
 Enemies also take 2d4 points of magic damage per round while in the area.
 There is no Saving Throw, though Magic Resistance can prevent the status effects.

-Note: If the High-Level Ability "Enhanced Bard Song" is learned, the character will gain an ability to switch to this song.
+- If the "Enhanced Bard Song" HLA is learned, the character will gain an ability to switch to this song.

 Disadvantages:
 - Bard Song is unusable for one turn after each use.